GreyMilton/house-of-games-api/README.md

 * (`GET`) **/api/users/:username**
 * (`PUT/PATCH`) **/api/comments/:comment_id**

-To have a play with the API, go to [this link]().
+To have a play with the API, go to [this link](https://house-of-games-api.herokuapp.com).

 If you're unsure where to start, try `/api` as your first endpoint to `GET`.
-You can do this by simply navigating to *insert link*/api with you browser.
-In simply doing just this, you will be `GET`-ing data from the endpoint.
+You can do this by simply navigating to https://house-of-games-api.herokuapp.com/api with you browser.
+In doing just this, you will be `GET`-ing data from the endpoint.

 >The data that you will '`GET`' from navigating to `/api` will describe each further endpoint that can be accessed at the API, what methods they use, and how they work.
 <br>